tonywong94/maskmoment/README.md

         Dilated mask regions are required to span at least this many channels.
         Default: 2
     min_tot_all : boolean, optional
-        Enforce min_tot_ch for all pixels instead of for regions as a whole.
+        Enforce min_tot_ch for individual pixels rather than regions as a whole.
         Default: False
     nguard : tuple of two ints, optional
-        Expand the final mask by this nguard[0] pixels in sky directions and nguard[1] channels in velocity.
+        Expand the final mask by nguard[0] pixels in the sky directions and nguard[1] channels in velocity.
 Currently these values must be equal if both are non-zero.
         If nguard[0] = 0 then no expansion is done in sky coordinates.
         If nguard[1] = 0 then no expansion is done in velocity.
         Default: [0,0]
     edgech : int, optional
-        Number of channels at each end of cube to use for rms estimation.
+        Number of channels at each end of vel axis to use for rms estimation.
         Default: 5
     fwhm : float or :class:`~astropy.units.Quantity`, optional
         Spatial resolution to smooth to before generating the dilated mask.
-        If value is not astropy quantity, assumed to be given in arcsec.
+        If value is not an astropy quantity, assumed to be given in arcsec.
         Default: No spatial smoothing is applied.
     vsm : float or :class:`~astropy.units.Quantity`, optional
         Full width of the spectral smoothing kernel (or FWHM for gaussian).